JoeMelko/joemelko.github.io/posts/curric.md

 We then define a **multi-characteristic objective** that jointly matches both:

-* token-level *cluster* proportions, and
+* token-level *group* proportions, and
 * token-level *doc-length* contributions.

-For a fixed data mixture over groups, the ideal cumulative cluster counts are
+For a fixed data mixture over groups, the ideal cumulative group counts are

 $$
 T_j^{\star}(S_{\text{tot}}') = \tau_j S_{\text{tot}}'.